25th May 2023

 Funds transferred outside of the regulated banking system

-The charity must identify the value of any funds that have been moved outside of the regulated banking system, so
+The charity must identify the value of any funds that have been moved outside of the regulated banking system, by

 • Informal Value Transfer Systems (IVTS)